-PE will be on Mondays and Thursdays.
-For the first half term then Wednesdays and Fridays after half term.
+PE this half term will be on Wednesday and Thursdays.
 Please make sure children have their kit in school on these days.

-I look forward to working with you over the course of the Year and if you have anything you would like to discuss, please feel free to come see me.
+I look forward to working with you over the course of the next two terms and if you have anything you would like to discuss, please feel free to come see me.

 Miss R. Boyle